CHILD PROTECTION POLICY

 The Federation and its member Festivals use the following policies and procedures to provide Safer Festivals for everyone:

-2. One or more designated Festival Safeguarding Officers (FSO) appointed for each Federation Festival.
-For Basingstoke Music & Arts Festival ~ Mrs. Sam Gill: Telephone: 0776 540 8587
+- One or more designated Festival Safeguarding Officers (FSO) will be appointed for each Federation Festival.
+For Basingstoke Music & Arts Festival this is ~ Sam Gill: Telephone: 0776 540 8587

-3. Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers.
-Including clear reporting procedures for anyone with a concern about a child.
+- Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers, including clear reporting procedures for anyone with a concern about a child.

-7. No unauthorised photography, audio or video recording of children and young people is allowed at our Festivals.
-Where parents/guardians/carers do not wish photos to be taken at all, then the responsible adult attending should ensure that their child is not included in official photos.
+- No unauthorised photography, audio or video recording of children and young people is allowed at our Festivals.
+Where parents/guardians/carers do not wish photos to be taken of their child, then the responsible adult attending should ensure that their child is not included in official photos.